s-nakaoka/choreonoid-doc/en/simulation/vision-simulation.rst

 The name of the controller item added is "CameraSampleController" in this example.

-Note that this item is allocated as a sub-item of "SR1LiftupController".
-By doing so, two controllers can be motioned in combination.
-CameraSampleController is a sample specialised for the use of a camera.
-With this sample only, the robot would fall, so it is used in combination in this way.
+Note that this item is allocated as a child item of "SR1LiftupController".
+By doing so, two controllers can work in combination.
+CameraSampleController is a controller specialized for the use of cameras.
+With this controller only, the robot would fall, so it is used in combination in this way.
 The part of SR1LiftupController can be replaced with any given controller that controls the body of the robot.

-.. note:: It is the function unique to a simple controller item that makes motion the nested controller items in combination in this way.
+.. note:: It is the function unique to a simple controller item that makes the nested controller items work in combination in this way.
 By adding a child or a grand child to the base controller item, it is possible to combine any given number of controllers.
-Internally, the control functions of those controllers are executed in the order of tree search (depth prioritised) and the inputs/outputs between them are consolidated, too.
+Internally, the control functions of those controllers are executed in the order of traversing the item tree by the depth-first search and the inputs/outputs between them are consolidated, too.

 .. note::  It is also possible to execute multiple controller items in combination by allocating them directly under a body item in parallel.
-This method supports the controller item type.
+This method supports any types of controllers to be combined.
 However, be careful that inputs/outputs may not be consolidated well as they are performed by each controller independently.

-Next, describe the property of the added controller item as CameraSampleController" and set the controller itself.
+Next, set "CameraSampleController" to the "controller" property of the added controller item to specify the controller itself.

 Execution of Simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~